flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2009/fins-du-monde-ratées.md

 featured: false
 tags: [list]
 tech: Microsoft Excel
----
+description: |

-- Orginally wrtitten in excel macro, this is a javascript re write
-- Steps from that I didn’t know I already survived end of the world in 2012.
+    Orginally wrtitten in excel macro, this is a javascript re write Steps from that I didn’t know I already survived end of the world in 2012.
 (That would have made it less scary.)
-- Caveat: Project archived in 2020, no more events are logged since then
+Caveat: Project archived in 2020, no more events are logged since then
 ---

 Your date of birth: 01 / 01 / 1995